 Around the same time, Don’t Ask, Don’t Tell was lifted, and Dane wasn’t discharged.
 But she decided to leave the military when her commitment ran up.
 Her experience showed her first-hand how poor policy can be damaging, so she wanted to pursue her passion for education and learn about policy so she could create a positive influence in the world.

-Dane, now 32, lives in San Francisco, California, with her partner, where she teaches kindergarten and is now a doctoral student obtaining a PhD in education policy.
+Dane, now 32, lives in San Francisco, California, where she teaches kindergarten and is now a doctoral student obtaining a PhD in education policy.
 She’s also the director of education and programs for the Modern Military Association of America, a nonprofit supporting LGBTQ military members and their families.
 Dane is also involved with the Trans Love Project, an organization that supports trans kids, and she speaks across the country on education policy, inclusion, and other topics.
 Most recently, Dane came to the conclusion that she was nonbinary and has been exploring this side of her identity.

 This is Dane’s story of coming out as gay in a hostile environment, serving during Don’t Ask, Don’t Tell, surviving sexual assault, and using her experiences to educate and make the world a better place.